 Online review monitoring services generally cost between $500 and $1,500 per month.
 The price of monitoring services will depend on the size of your business (the larger the business, the greater the cost) and the number of reviews you typically generate.
 If your business has multiple locations that will all require monitoring, this will also add to the cost.
 If you also need ORM professionals to respond to positive and negative reviews, you will see additional review management fees.

 Quality content suppression services often cost $3,000–$5,000 per month and require a 3–6 month minimum commitment.
 While it is possible to find suppression services for less money, you will likely sacrifice quality.
 For instance, providers that charge a one-time fee without a monthly commitment will probably not perform continuous services.
-In this case, any results you see (if you see any results at all) will likely be short-lived.

 Wikipedia Page Creation & Management